neillturner/pocketknife_puppet/README.md

 Usage
 -----

+This version supports libarian-puppet.
+It assumes that the modules directory is used by librarian-puppet so the modules must be in another directory say modules-mycompany which is passed in the -d option..

+OPTIONS:
+    -a, --apply                      Runs puppet to apply already-uploaded configuration -c, --create PROJECT             Create project
+    -d, --module_path PATH           Puppet module path with colon as separator.
+Defaults to all directories staring modules -e, --hiera_config CONFIG_FILE   hiera config file in hieradata directory -f, --facts fact1=aaa,fact2=bbb  set the puppet facts before running puppet apply -i, --install                    Install Puppet automatically
+    -I, --noinstall                  Don't install Puppet automatically
+    -k, --sshkey SSHKEY              Use an ssh key -l, --localport LOCAL_PORT       use a local port to access an ssh tunnel -m, --manifest MANIFEST          Puppet manifest defaults to init.pp and assumed to be in the manifests directory.
+    -n, --deleterepo                 Delete the puppet repository after the run -p, --password PASSWORD          password of user if not using ssh keys -q, --quiet                      Display minimal status information
+    -s, --sudo USER                  Run under non-root users with sudo -t, --sudopassword PASSWORD      password of sudo user -u, --upload                     Upload configuration, but don't apply it -V, --version                    Display version number
+    -v, --verbose                    Display detailed status information
+    -x, --xoptions OPTIONS           Extra options for puppet apply like --noop -z, --noupdatepackages           don't update the packages before running puppet

 Install the software on the machine you'll be running `pocketknife` on, this is a computer that will deploy configurations to other computers:

 * Install Ruby: http://www.ruby-lang.org/